GabrielCalheiros/Generic_RPG_System/Rules/Rules/docs/combat.md

 ### Injury Tables

 Each attack's success prompts a roll on a corresponding injury table.
-For example, if an attacker aims for a specific body part like the neck and successfully hits, the player rolls the "Cutting in Neck Damage Table" to determine the outcome.
+For example, an attacker aims for a specific body part like the neck and successfully hits, the player rolls the "Cutting in Neck Damage Table" to determine the outcome.
 These tables define the consequences, ranging from minor wounds to severe trauma.

 ### Instant Death and Recovery